 The Restaurant is described as: Take a seat and feast on fanciful recipes from all over the globe amid models and paintings of the Victorian era’s most awe-inspiring inventions.
 And during lunch or dinner time, beloved Disney Characters pop in for some fun and photographs with your own little dreamers.

-We were very happy with our selected restaurant though we weren’t able to visit every one on our list.
-Hopefully there will be a next time to visit some of our favorites and the ones we missed.
+Where to eat at Disneyland Paris can be hard to decide.
+We were very happy with our selected restaurant though we weren’t able to visit everyone on our list.
+Hopefully, there will be a next time to visit some of our favorites and the ones we missed.

 Since visiting Disneyland Paris, The Disney Company bought back ownership of Disneyland Paris with promises for changed.
 While we enjoyed our meals at Disneyland Paris I personally feel the price of the sit down meals compared to the quality was not a great value.
 I also felt their meal plan and over all meals were very inflexible.